prisma/prisma1/docs/1.7/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Upgrade-to-1.7.md

 In previous Prisma versions, the CLI used an _asymmetric_ authentication approach based on a public/private-keypair.
 The public key was deployed along with the Prisma cluster and the private key was stored in the _cluster registry_ as the `clusterSecret`.
 This `clusterSecret` was used by the CLI to authenticate its requests.

 With Prisma 1.7, a _symmetric_ authentication approach is introduced.
-This means the key stored on the deployed cluster is identical to the key used by the CLI.
+This means the key stored on the deployed Prisma server is identical to the key used by the CLI.

 #### Providing the key to the Prisma server